imarc/handbook/strategy.markdown

 Time Req
 : 8–12 hours per page or screen

+A wireframe is a low fidelity representation of a design that clearly shows:

++ the main groups of content
++ the structure of information
++ a basic visualization of the user interface.

-A wireframe is a bit of a "sneak preview" of the site for our clients, and helps them visualize the ideas being discussed and get buy-in from stakeholders.
+Wireframes allow for rapid, efficient iteration of content, layout and interactivity.
+A wireframe is a bit of a “sneak preview” of the site for our clients, and helps them visualize the ideas being discussed and get buy-in from stakeholders.

 Most wireframes will depict single web pages, but some may depict multiple screens in a complex interaction or workflow.